ExpHP/dotfiles/notes/notes.md

 make: *** [install] Error 1
 ```

-Searching the stdout and stderr of `make` reveals the following
+Searching the stdout and stderr of `make` reveals nothing unusual aside from this:

 ```text
 INFO: Could not locate ffi libs and/or headers